wpkelso/notes/Mathematical Induction.md

 Like any formal proof, proofs by induction follow a certain structure.

->[!summary] Structure
+>[!note] Structure
 >“Let $P(n)$ be the statement $\dots$”.
 Then to prove for $P(n)$ for all $n \geq 0$, prove the following:
 >1.
 Base case: Prove $P_{0}$
 >2.
 Inductive Case: Prove that for any $k \geq 0$ if $P(k)$ is true, then $P(k+1)$ is true as well.
 (As this is an inductive hypothesis, assume $P(k)$ is true).
 >Assuming both parts are successful, the conclusion can be “Therefore by the principle of mathematical induction, the statement $P(n)$ is true for all $n\geq 0$.”
 *It should be noted that 0 can be replaced with another number should the bounds of the statement be nonzero.*

->[!summary] In plainer English…
+In plainer English this means:
->Inductive Basis: Prove it for the simpler terms/formulae
+- Inductive Basis: Prove it for the simpler terms/formulae
->Inductive Step: Prove it for the complex term/formulae by assuming it’s already true for the simpler terms/formulae used to build them (what’s known as the Inductive Hypothesis)
+- Inductive Step: Prove it for the complex term/formulae by assuming it’s already true for the simpler terms/formulae used to build them (what’s known as the Inductive Hypothesis)